rynldtbuen/ansible_cisco_ios_03/README.md

 # ansible_cisco_ios_03
-test playbook using roles and that leverage the use of https://github.com/networktocode/ntc-ansible
+test playbook using ios_config, ios_command and https://github.com/networktocode/ntc-ansible module.
+It also use roles, jinja2 template, filters.